deoxys94/solus-docs/docs/user/software/web/obs.md

 ## Plugins

-All OBS Studio plugins should be installed into their own respective folders inside the `~/.config/obs-studio/plugins` folder.
-If this folder does not exist for you, you'll need to create it before copying plugins into it.
+You must install all OBS Studio plugins in their own folders inside the `~/.config/obs-studio/plugins` folder.
+Create the folder if it doesn't exist.

 When installing a plugin, the directory tree should look something like the following: